emanuelenencioni/CrossModalityFramework/README.md

       ```

 ## TODO

-- [X] check cityscape output as DSEC
-- [X] Fix coords -> cx,cy,h,w in custom to cx,cy,w,h
-- [ ] Check objectness output value
+- [ ] Add training events on cityscapes with the IC from CMDA
-- [ ] Fix: errors in evaluator (summarize after)
-- [ ] FIX: errors in multimodal training.
+- [ ] Fix multimodal training -> refactoring -> sub class of unimodal.
-- [ ] FIX: errors in DSEC-det -> bbox should be aligned to images.

 - [ ] check for validity of VGs

 - [ ] Add segmentation task (low prio)